poke-nerd/PWT-Simulation-Tournament/README.md

 Built upon the foundation laid by [CRZShadows](https://github.com/cRz-Shadows/Pokemon_Trainer_Tournament_Simulator), this project expands and personalizes the tournament simulation concept with added parsing tools, and analytics.

+This is my first project so please understand taht if yall see something that doesn't make sense.

 This project extends [Pokémon Showdown](https://github.com/smogon/pokemon-showdown) with custom AI, ranking models, and powerful statistical analysis tools.
 It is designed to run, parse, and evaluate tens of thousands of battles programmatically.

 ---